BICEP / Keck XVI: Characterizing Dust Polarization through Correlations with Neutral Hydrogen

 \subsection{Parameter Estimation}

 We perform a coverage test of our Bayesian model by computing the maximum-likelihood values of a simulation set of 499 realizations with fixed $a$, $k$, and $\beta_{\rm HI}$ values and compare their distributions to the posteriors obtained from real data.
 We use the best-fit results for $k$ and $\beta_{\rm HI}$ from the real data.
-We fit $a$, such that the auto spectrum of the total dust field is equivalent to the Gaussian-dust auto spectrum used in BICEP/$Keck$ analyses and the cross spectrum of the total dust field with the H\textsc{i} morphology template is equivalent to the best-fit auto spectrum of the H\textsc{i} morphology template.
+We fit $a$, such that the autospectrum of the total dust field is equivalent to the GD autospectrum used in BICEP/Keck analyses, and the cross spectrum of the total dust field with the H~\textsc{i} morphology template is equivalent to the best-fit autospectrum of the H~\textsc{i} morphology template.
 We call this best-fit $\hat{\alpha}$ to distinguish it from the best-fit $\hat{a}$ we get from \secref{subsubsec:chisqlike}.
 We refer the reader to Appendix \ref{app:unc} for a detailed description of this fit.

-We then repeat the statistical test defined in \secref{subsubsec:chisqlike}, replacing $\mathbf{D}\p{\rm real}$ with each of the cross spectra of these 499 realizations with the H\textsc{i} morphology template and get a distribution of 499 best-fit values for each parameter.
+We then repeat the statistical test defined in \secref{subsubsec:chisqlike}, replacing $\mathbf{D}\p{\rm real}$ with each of the cross spectra of these 499 realizations with the H~\textsc{i} morphology template, and get a distribution of 499 best-fit values for each parameter.
 Example distributions of the best-fit values from these realizations are shown in \figref{fig:unc}.
-The distributions shown here are from fitting $E$~and $B$~modes simultaneously using the 95, 150, and 220~GHz bands of BICEP/$Keck$ and the 143, 217, and 353 GHz bands of $Planck$, conditioning the covariance matrix, and using a transfer function for the H\textsc{i} morphology template with RHT parameters
+The distributions shown here are from fitting $E$~and $B$~modes simultaneously using the 95, 150, and 220~GHz bands of BICEP/Keck and the 143, 217, and 353 GHz bands of Planck, conditioning the covariance matrix, and using a transfer function for the H~\textsc{i} morphology template with RHT parameters